titofra/Genetic-Algorithm/README.md

 # Genetic-Algorithm
-This is a basic example of how a genetic algorithm work.
+This is an easy example of genetic algorithm written in Python.
+This code is inspired by the work of https://github.com/Code-Bullet.
+Check out https://github.com/Code-Bullet/Smart-Dots-Genetic-Algorithm-Tutorial and his video https://www.youtube.com/watch?v=BOZfhUcNiqk